JetBrains/teamcity-documentation/topics/git.md

 <td>

 Provide the path to a Git executable to be used on the agent.
-When set to `%env.TEAMCITY_GIT_PATH%`, the automatically detected Git will be used, see [Git executable on the agent](#agentGitPath) for details.
+When set to `%\env.TEAMCITY_GIT_PATH%`, the automatically detected Git will be used, see [Git executable on the agent](#agentGitPath) for details.

 </td></tr>